ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/11-singularity-images.md

 > However, the image file will be readable by you and you should be able to take a copy of the file under a new name which you will then own.
 You will then be able to modify the permissions of this copy of the image and delete the original root-owned file since the default permissions should allow this.
 >
 {: .callout}

+Now move your created `.sif` image file to a platform with an installation of Singularity.
+You could, for example, do this using the command line secure copy command `scp`.

 It is recommended that you move the create `.sif` file to a platform with an installation of Singularity, rather than attempting to run the image using the Docker container.
 However, if you do try to use the Docker container, see the notes below on "_Using singularity run from within the Docker container_" for further information.